cookiengineer/agenda/README.md

 While a user works on any given task, there's no need for the user to keep track of other tasks and deadlines.
-The only thing that the user needs to keep track of is when they started/stopped working on the task.
+The only thing that the user needs to keep track of is when they started/stopped/resumed working on the active task.

-Everything else should be in the Task Planner App, especially the tasks of lower immediate priority that are hard to remember over time.
+Everything else should be the job of the Task Planner App, especially keeping track of the tasks of lower immediate priority that are hard to remember over time.

 ## Multiple Views